mpv-player/mpv/DOCS/man/input.rst

     bitrate.
 To make the property more UI friendly, updates to these properties are throttled in a certain way.

+    The unit is bits per second.
+OSD formatting turns these values in kilobits (or megabits, if appropriate), which can be prevented by using the raw property value, e.g. with ``${=video-bitrate}``.

+    Note that the accuracy of these properties is influenced by a few factors.
+    If the underlying demuxer rewrites the packets on demuxing (done for some file formats), the bitrate might be slightly off.
+If timestamps are bad or jittery (like in Matroska), even constant bitrate streams might show fluctuating bitrate.

     How exactly these values are calculated might change in the future.

+    In earlier versions of mpv, these properties returned a static (but bad) guess using a completely different method.

+``packet-video-bitrate``, ``packet-audio-bitrate``, ``packet-sub-bitrate``
+    Old and deprecated properties for ``video-bitrate``, ``audio-bitrate``, ``sub-bitrate``.
+They behave exactly the same, but return a value in kilobits.
+Also, they don't have any OSD formatting, though the same can be achieved with e.g. ``${=video-bitrate}``.

+    These properties shouldn't be used anymore.

 ``audio-device-list``
     Return the list of discovered audio devices.
 This is mostly for use with